markshust/docker-magento/README.md

 - `bin/setup-composer-auth`: Setup authentication credentials for Composer.
 - `bin/setup-domain`: Setup Magento domain name.
 Ex: `bin/setup-domain magento.test`
 - `bin/setup-grunt`: Install and configure Grunt JavaScript task runner to compile .less files
 - `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
 Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
-Ex: `bin/setup-pwa-studio magento.test`
+Ex: `bin/setup-pwa-studio magento.test`.
+- `bin/setup-pwa-studio-sampledata`: This script makes it easier to install Venia sample data.
+Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
+Ex: `bin/setup-pwa-studio-sampledata magento.test`.
 - `bin/setup-ssl`: Generate an SSL certificate for one or more domains.
 Ex. `bin/setup-ssl magento.test foo.test`
 - `bin/setup-ssl-ca`: Generate a certificate authority and copy it to the host.
 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.